emmaclt/CPAC-23-24-GROUP-7-draft1/README.md

 3. Execute the first ... lines of [new.scd](./new.scd)
 4. Run [play_enrico.py](./play_enrico.py)
 5. Execute the rest of [new.scd](./new.scd)
-6. Play with the installation moving around in space and obviously closing the distance between you and the other user(s).
+6. Everything should be up and running now!
+Have fun playing around with the installation and seeing how both visual and audio evolve when enclosing the distance between you and other user(s)

+## Bibliography
+[^1]: Curtis Hawthorne, Andriy Stasyuk, Adam Roberts, Ian Simon, Cheng-Zhi Anna Huang, Sander Dieleman, Erich Elsen, Jesse Engel, and Douglas Eck.
+"Enabling Factorized Piano Music Modeling and Generation with the MAESTRO Dataset."
+  In International Conference on Learning Representations, 2019.